Neighborhoods · Parkland · All Parkland subdivisions

 Meadow Run sits in western Parkland's 33067 pocket — a 300+ home gated community built in the mid-1990s when Parkland was still figuring out what it wanted to be.
 Turns out the answer was: tennis courts, bike paths, lakes, and streets where the most exciting event on a Tuesday is the landscaping crew.
 No guard tower.
 No 20,000-square-foot clubhouse.
 Just a functioning gate and a neighborhood that takes care of itself.

 Zip 33067 — the quieter, more established half of Parkland, west of University Drive, where lots run bigger and the homes have actual trees instead of freshly-planted sticks.
-You get the Parkland address, the school zoning, the Florida tax math, and you keep the change compared to anything built after 2015.
+You get the Parkland address, the Florida tax math, and you keep the change compared to anything built after 2015.

 Thinking about Meadow Run?
 Call or text 954-300-1057